-- Automatic transmission: the one-touch function is NOT available when the engine is running and the gearshift lever is out of 'P' (park). - Manual transmission: the one-touch function is NOT available when the engine is running.
+Automatic transmission: the one-touch function is NOT available when the engine is running and the gearshift lever is out of 'P' (park).

 Lazy seats

 The lazy seat facility enables the handsets to be used to recall seat and mirror positions when you UNLOCK the doors.